uds-packages/metallb/docs/configuration.md

 On initial deployment this exemption cannot be deployed since the UDS Exemption CRD is not installed yet.
 However, once the cluster has the uds-exemption CRD installed, the exemption will be deployed automatically.

-Additionally, if users apply the exemption as part of another chart or Zarf package, the exemption in this package can be disabled entirely by setting `exemptionEnabled` to `"false"` in the `exemption` chart.
+Additionally, if users apply the exemption as part of another chart or Zarf package, the exemption in this package can be disabled entirely by setting `exemptionEnabled` to `false` in the `exemption` chart.